graphemecluster/ndarray-methods/README.md

 ## Notes

-This library is originally intended to extend the built-in `Array.prototype`, so many methods are prefixed with the word `nested`.
+This library is intended to extend the built-in `Array.prototype` (because it will be the demonstration of the coming ECMAScript Proposal), so many methods are prefixed with the word `nested`.

 Also, the first argument of each function must be an array, so that you can "polyfill" the methods with the following snippet:

-(_Currently not recommended_)
+(_Currently not recommended as global types have not yet been declared_)

 ```js
 Object.entries(NDArray).forEach(([name, method]) => {